ThunderStruct/NASBenchAPI/docs/api_reference.rst

 **Args:**

-- ``arch``: dict — architecture dict with 'normal' and 'reduce' keys
+- ``arch``: Any — architecture dict, dataset index, or entry path string

 **Returns:** Optional[int] — index in loaded data, or None if not found